aakilfernandes/aakilfernandes.github.io/_posts/2016-02-04-infosphere.md

 ### Creating your own Infosphere with Grunt

 I've put together a [grunt task](https://github.com/SafeMarket/grunt-infosphere) for building your own `Infosphere` and `infosphered` contracts with whatever arbitrary types you need.
-Using grunt, you can quickly create [`Infosphere` and `infosphered` that includes every possible solidity type](https://github.com/SafeMarket/grunt-infosphere/blob/master/contracts/complete/)
+Using grunt, you can quickly create [contracts that includes every possible solidity type](https://github.com/SafeMarket/grunt-infosphere/blob/master/contracts/complete/)